 The market will be open this coming Sunday.
 Due to current restrictions, stallholders and patrons are expected to wear a mask and maintain social distancing.
-The Club is currently trying to return to meetings in person but venues vary each week.
-Please confirm venue below or via the website here.

 Welcome to another issue of our weekly Bulletin!